CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name: Simon Lawrence
+- Your Name:
-- Your City: London
+- Your City:
-- Your Slack Name: Simon-Trainee
+- Your Slack Name:

 # Homework Details